You have completed a membership form for Little People UK, where you gave us:

 Where the LPUK Treasurer or related parties are claiming expenses, their completed form will be checked and signed by the Charity Administrator.

-To ensure LPUK trustees are not ‘out of pocket’ we encourage claims for expenses to be made.
+To ensure LPUK committee members/employees are not ‘out of pocket’ we encourage claims for expenses to be made.

-We are aware some trustees would prefer not to claim expenses, however to enable a true representation of the running costs of LPUK, including the costs of such volunteers, it is important claims are made and all figures accounted for.
+We are aware some committee members/employees would prefer not to claim expenses, however to enable a true representation of the running costs of LPUK, including the costs of such volunteers, it is important claims are made and all figures accounted for.

-If however, you would prefer not to keep the claimed expenses, it gives the opportunity for trustees who qualify, to claim gift aid to raise funds for LPUK.
+If however, you would prefer not to keep the claimed expenses, it gives the opportunity for committee members/employees who qualify, to claim gift aid to raise funds for LPUK.

 Little People UK (LPUK) believes that concern for the general wellbeing and welfare of all children and young people who are members of or associated with the LPUK is of paramount importance.
 It is hoped that this policy will help promote good health and development for young people connected with the LPUK, particularly those with dwarfism conditions.